Finding password manager apps for macOS is not an easy job.

 RoboForm is a cutting-edge software that gets you all the essential features of a top-notch tool like LastPass but at a cheaper rate.

-I used this tool for a weak and never had any issues with it.
+I used this tool for a week on both iPhone and Mac and never had any issues with it.

 Working on the software is as easy as ABC.
 You can store your data or navigate to all essential functions with just a couple of clicks.